klown/personal-data-server/doc/StaticWorkflow.md

 | `refresh_token`  | `String` | __Optional__.
 If the `refresh_token` used in the request is no longer valid, a new `refresh_token` is generated and returned by Google in the response |

-If Google's response contains a new `refresh_token` it replaces the one that the Preferences Server currently has in its database -- the refresh token is itsel refreshed.
+If Google's response contains a new `refresh_token` it replaces the one that the Preferences Server currently has in its database -- the refresh token is itself refreshed.

 Notes: